-These are stories of little country girl, Milly-Molly-Mandy who lives in a tiny village in the heart of the countryside.
+These are stories of a little country girl, Milly-Molly-Mandy who lives in a tiny village in the heart of the countryside.
 She is a busy little bee, whether earning money to give a party, minding the village shop, having a picnic or going sledging.
 Despite the stories being nearly 80 years old, they are still enjoyed today.

 What Katy Did by Susan Coolidge

 Katy Carr is a tomboy who dreams of being “beautiful and beloved, and amiable as an angel”.
-Unfortunately Katy is untidy and always getting into mischief.
+Unfortunately, Katy is untidy and always getting into mischief.
 When a terrible accident threatens her grand plans for the future, she needs all her courage and humour to see her through.

 The Secret Garden by Frances Hodgson Burnett

 Mary Lennox is sent to Misselthwaite Manor to live with her uncle and everybody says she is the most disagreeable-looking child ever seen.
 Pale, spoilt and quite contrary, Mary is also horribly lonely.
 One day she hears about a garden in the grounds of the Manor that has been kept locked and hidden for years.
 And when a friendly robin helps Mary find the key, she discovers the most magical Secret Garden.

 This is one of the best selling books of all time, selling over 50 million copies.
 Although ostensibly about animal welfare, it is really an allegory about how to treat people with kindness, sympathy and respect.
 Narrated by the horse, Black Beauty, each chapter tells of an incident in Black Beauty’s life and contains a lesson or moral.